June 30, 2022 Interview – Skylan Brooks

 Cryptic Rock – That is awesome.
 So what are some of your musical influences?

-Skylan Brooks – Definitely Lupe Fiasco.
-I know people wouldn’t expect me to say this, but I used to listen to Linkin Park lot.
+Skylan Brooks –Definitely Lupe Fiasco.
+I know people wouldn’t expect me to say this, but I used to listen to Linkin Park a lot.
 Others include J Cole, Logic, and Kendrick Lamar.
-I also like Jazz and I am heavily influenced by the instrumentation.
+I also like Jazz and I am heavily influenced by instrumentation.

 I can’t wait to put my new music out.
 It’s going to be between ’80s and ’90s Hip Hop Jazz.
 My style varies, everything kind of gets jumbled in there.
 Even though I was born West Coast, the East Coast influence from The Get Down definitely got into my music.